 Kløvtveit was discussed briefly in Otra II.
 However, the presiding judge chose to focus only on what he regarded as ‘practical problems’ associated with a possible cooperation project.
 As the cooperation model was not the centre of attention in the case, one can still hope that Kløvtveit, rather than Otra II, will become the influential precedent for the future.

 At the same time, the outcome of Kløvtveit serves as a warning that the solution offered there is very frail.
-In the end, the expropriating party successfully argued that the following question had to be put to the appraisal court: if the owners had decided to cooperate with the expropriating party, when exactly would this joint endeavour have applied for a development licence?
+In the end, the expropriating party successfully argued that the following question had to be put to the appraisal court: if the owners had decided to cooperate with the expropriating party, when exactly would this joint endeavor have applied for a development license?

 It was held that a no-scheme rule had to be applied, so that the actual timeline of the expropriation project had to be disregarded.
-Hence, the appraisal court was forced to ask whether a joint application for development would have been successful, at the relevant point in time.
-As it turned out, the answer to this question, based on a concrete assessment, was that a licence would probably not have been granted.
+Hence, the appraisal court was forced to ask whether a joint application for development would have been successful at a later point in time, when it would have been foreseeable for a cooperation project to have reached the application stage.
+As it turned out, the answer to this question, based on a concrete assessment, was that a license would probably not have been granted.
 Hence, the cooperation project was held to be unforeseeable after all.
 The case therefore concluded just as Otra II, with compensation based on the natural horsepower method.

 Indeed, every single case where the Supreme Court has commented that the natural horsepower method could in principle be abandoned, have eventually been decided based on the natural horsepower method.
 The reason for this is that the expropriating parties have eventually always found ways to argue that alternative development would not in fact have been foreseeable in the no-scheme world.

-In my opinion, this serves to illustrate a broader point, namely that it is exceedingly difficulty to ensure fairness and benefit sharing through complicated counterfactual assessments of what would have happened if there had been no expropriation.
-As a result, the goal of meaningful benefit sharing can soon appear rather remote in practice, despite a seemingly sensible legal starting point.
+In my opinion, this serves to illustrate a broader point, namely that it is exceedingly difficult to ensure fairness and benefit sharing through complicated counterfactual assessments of what would have happened if there had been no expropriation.
+As a result, the goal of meaningful benefit sharing can soon appear rather remote in practice, despite a seemingly sensible starting point.